 - Look at each response and decide what impression it will give of you as a colleague.
 For example, if you choose response C, will that present you as the kind of colleague who expects workmates to pick up the slack for him/her?

-It is essential to prepare for any pre-employment test.
-You will be in competition with a lot of other applicants and will have to score 70% on the test.
+As such, it is essential to prepare for any pre-employment test.
+Remember, you will be in tough competition with a lot of other applicants that will take the PCO examination.
+What’s more challenging is that you will have to score 70% on the test.

 For this, we recommend Job Test Prep.
 With 30 years of experience in preparing applicants for pre-employment testing, they will provide you with the resources to ace the test.
 Using their services, you will be provided with a test prep pack containing the following: